fin-cli/handbook/commands/package/path.md

-# wp package path
+# fin package path

-Gets the path to an installed WP-CLI package, or the package directory.
+Gets the path to an installed FIN-CLI package, or the package directory.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 If you want to contribute to a package, this is a great way to jump to it.